 It was then that Wallace sobered up to listen in.
 He exchanged a look with Nic like they were best friends again.

 “It’s for the best,” Cyndi said.
-“Than dragging it out and hurting him even more.”
+“Rather than dragging it out and hurting him even more.”

 Wallace scoffed, diverting his eyes away from Cyndi on purpose.
 “Perhaps you shouldn’t give us hope at the beginning then.
 If you knew you couldn’t do it.”